Battle of Sant Esteve d'en Bas: Aftermath

 In the weeks that followed the battle, the Spanish troops and local militia increased their pressure on Castellfollit's garrison.
 On 5 April, the Catalan miquelets, supported by five companies of dragoons and several peasants, defeated a party of French troops from Berga and Castellfollit, killing 60 soldiers and taking 200 prisoners.
-Noailles, then ill of rheumatism, ordered Lieutenant-general Saint-Sylvestre to assemble a supply convoy to relieve Castellfollit, which he put under an escort of 2,000 infantry and 600 cavalry.
+Noailles, then afflicted with rheumatism, ordered Lieutenant-general Saint-Sylvestre to assemble a supply convoy to relieve Castellfollit, which he put under an escort of 2,000 infantry and 600 cavalry.
 A corps of miquelets, Spanish dragoons and peasants led by Blai de Trinxeria attacked and defeated the convoy on 15 April.
 After that, the French garrisons of Castellfollit and Hostalric fell under an effective blockade.
 On 19 May, Saint-Sylvestre assembled an army of 8,000 infantry and 3,000 cavalry and relieved Hostalric, but Castellfollit remained blockaded.
-Noailles and his second in command were not in good terms: if Saint-Sylvestre advocated for demolishing and abandoning both Hostalric and Castellfollit, Noailles was not willing to give ground.
+Noailles and his second in command were not on good terms: while Saint-Sylvestre advocated for demolishing and abandoning both Hostalric and Castellfollit, Noailles was not willing to give ground.

 In late June, Louis XIV replaced Noailles with Louis Joseph, Duke of Vendôme.
-Noailles charged Saint-Sylvestre with incompetence and, as did with other high officers, of looting the country for his own benefit, which had caused the peasantry to rise against the French army.
-On 8 July Vendôme led his troops before Castellfollit.
-Having expelled its population and eaten horses and mules, the French garrison, diminished by desertions, was in an unsustainable position, and Vendôme came to evacuate and demolish the fortress.
-After that, the French army took the way to Hostalric and demolished its defenses, returning to Girona on 28 July.
+Noailles charged Saint-Sylvestre with incompetence and, as was done with other high officers, of looting the country for his own benefit, which had caused the peasantry to rise against the French army.
+On 8 July Vendôme led his troops to Castellfollit.
+Having expelled its population and after eating the horses and mules, the French garrison, diminished by desertions, was in an unsustainable position, and Vendôme decided to evacuate and demolish the fortress.
+After that, the French army moved on to Hostalric and demolished its defenses, returning to Girona on 28 July.